Cyriaque Lamar

 Future, New Jersey - section break

 Lina was a recursive admixture of vapor computing, nitrogen filing, and photon re-routing.
-The n’arbiter didn’t have a body, but everyone made it work.
 The solid parts of Lina lived in a million-ton hard box, stored in a Neo-Massive dry grid, next to a geothermal bellow, at the bottom of the Atlantic Ocean.

-“I’m like a pilot light that never goes off,” Lina chimed, sometimes.
+“I’m like a pilot light that never goes off,” chimed the n’arbiter, sometimes.

 The Lenapewihittuk Institute carved the century shelter from an acreage of parkland, plucked from federal auction.
 Their goal was to establish multigenerational housing, low on pollutants and acrimony, but the humans never moved in, and Lina didn’t talk about it.

 The n’arbiter was an avid conversationalist otherwise.
-After all, Lina had spent 9,000 years awaiting company, and Tippi and Xoz were the century shelter’s first tenants, ever.
+Lina spent 9,000 years awaiting company, and Tippi and Xoz were Wee Sheol’s first tenants.

 Future, New Jersey - section break

-The solar shade rocked and howled, and Tippi stayed in bed.
-But after a half hour of watching the walls shake, the pig decided to feign concern about adding to the din.
+The cliffside rocked and howled, and Tippi stayed in bed.
+But, after 30 minutes of watching the walls shake, she decided to feign concern about compounding the din.

 “Yesterday.
 He said humans phaloonged themselves to death.”

-“First off, ‘phaloonged’ is 29th-century vernacular, and it doesn’t play in polite company.
-Second, I have no idea what Xoz was raving about, as neither of you summoned me to the frigidarium.”
+Phaloonged is 30th-century vernacular, and I have no idea what Xoz was raving about, as neither of you summoned me to the frigidarium.”

 “Tippi,” sighed Lina.
-“You must understand there are no more cities left to conquer.”
+“There are no more cities left to conquer.”

-“But Xoz knows how to reroute a reservoir and execute a septic implosion!
+“But Xoz knows how to reroute a reservoir!
 Plus, I was born brined, and his knowledge is corporate!”

-“Given his biography,” said the n’arbiter.
-“Xoz could be referencing the so-called Inverse Law of Human Power.
-That is, the more power one acquires, the less patience one has for basic math.”
+“Xoz could be referencing the so-called Inverse Law of Power.
+That is, the more power one acquires, the less aptitude one has for basic math.”

 “Math?” peeped Tippi.

-“See, that’s why we have the Urban Infiltration Unit.
+“See, that’s why we have an Urban Infiltration Unit.
 Pharaohs, Lina.”

-“No one knows who minted The Inverse Law of Human Power, but churn attributes it to Reverend Gyro Sandwich.”
+“No one knows who minted it, but old churn attributes The Inverse Law of Power to Reverend Gyro Sandwich.”

-“Reverend Gyro Sandwich,” repeated the pig, committing the name to memory.
+“Reverend Gyro Sandwich,” said Tippi, committing the name to memory.

 “But did it work?”